XorTroll/Goldleaf/README.md

 - All the graphics except Goldleaf's logo (see credit above) were grabbed from [Icons8](https://icons8.com).

-- 2767mr, for all the support given in Goldtree.
+- 2767mr, for all the support given in Goldtree (former Quark tool).

 - developer.su for [NS-USBloader](https://github.com/developersu/ns-usbloader), which helped a lot on the development of Quark, mainly on the usage of usb4java and the base of a multi-platform JavaFX Java project.